Shineaki/devblog/docs/blog/posts/init.md

 ## Topics

-There are a few topics that I enjoy spending time on, e.g.:
+There are a few topics that I enjoy spending time on:

-* Frontend (e.g React) and backend (flask, fastapi, etc) topics
+* Frontend (e.g React) and backend (flask, fastapi, etc) tinkering
 * App (mobile) developent (with Flutter)
 * Game development (Flutter-Flame, Godot, Unity ... or something from scratch?!)